cloudmesh-community/hid-sp18-523/paper/paper.md

  @hid-sp18-523-DataApi

-We can also specify return format in domo.get method.
+Return format can also be specified in domo.get method.

 Multi User API
 ==============